 Why should I become a TRIO SSS student?

-The TRIO SSS program provides support and guidance to help you be successful at Sandburg and in transferring to a four-year college or university.
-TRIO SSS students receive personalized support and opportunities not available to other students on campus.
+TRIO SSS offers personalized support and guidance to help you succeed at Sandburg and in your future transfer to a four-year school.
+As a TRIO student, you'll have access to resources and opportunities that aren’t available to other students on campus.

 How much of my time will this take?

-Our services are flexible and can be scheduled on an individual basis.
-Our staff are available via text, video chats, phone, email or face-to-face.
-We like to have frequent contact with our students so we can provide ongoing support.
-The more involved you are with TRIO, the more benefits you’ll receive!
+Our services are flexible.
+We work with your schedule and are available through text, video chats, phone, email or face-to-face meetings.
+We love staying connected with our students; so the more involved you are, the more support and benefits you'll get!

-If I join the program, who is my academic advisor?
+If I join the program, who's my academic advisor?

 How much does it cost to join the program?

-Nothing!
-TRIO SSS services are free to our participants because they're paid for through a grant from the U.S. Department of Education.
+Absolutely nothing!
+TRIO SSS services are completely free for participants, thanks to a grant from the U.S. Department of Education.

 Who do I contact if I have questions?